pultzlucas/templo/guides/gen-templates.md

 # How to generate templates

 prerequisits:
-- Seen how to save templates guide
+- Have Templo installed in your computer
-- Have a template
+- Have a template to generate

 Generate templates is pretty simple.